rage/programming-23/data/part-9/3-encapsulation.md

 - You will know what encapsulation means
 - You will be able to create private attributes
-- You will know how to include getters and setters for your attributes
+- You will know how to create getters and setters for your attributes

 </text-box>